Pathoschild/smapi-mod-dump/source/Farm Type Manager/readme.md

   }
 ],
 ```
-Here is an example forage list that spawns a chest with those items inside it:
+Here is an example forage list that spawns a chest containing Wild Horseradish, Joja Cola, and a Galaxy Sword.
 ```
 "SpringItemIndex":
 [